How to add or control music to Fitbit Versa and Sense series plus older models

 How to use your Fitbit to control Spotify music playback on your phone

-2. Scroll down to the My Apps section and tap Spotify > Settings.
+4. Scroll down and tap Settings.
 Fitbit Spotify app settings and permissions

 1. You can shuffle audio playback, tap the heart icon to like a track, switch playlists, or play, pause, and skip tracks